Democrats again worry that independent ‘spoiler’ will give Blaine House to GOP

 Democrats are nervous because of the two elections of Gov. Paul LePage and constitutional hurdles that will prevent ranked-choice voting — passed as a way to eliminate the chance that gubernatorial races would be decided by narrow pluralities — from being used to decide state races in November general election.

 The ‘spoiler’ argument will likely grow louder over the coming months, but Hayes is brushing it off so far.
-The Daily Brief was forwarded an email from Lincoln County Democratic Committee Chris Johnson, a former state senator, to local Democrats saying the poll showed “a serious problem” and concluding that Hayes “has no path” to beating Mills or Moody.
+The Daily Brief was forwarded an email from Lincoln County Democratic Committee Chair Chris Johnson, a former state senator, to local Democrats saying the poll showed “a serious problem” and concluding that Hayes “has no path” to beating Mills or Moody.

 It urged them to attend an meet-and-greet event in Newcastle to ask Hayes “what she’s going to do to prevent a disastrous outcome for Maine people” — meaning the election of Moody.